VittoAdesso/VittoAdesso/README.md

 ## Welcome on board 👩‍🚀

-     I have around two years of experience being full Stack Developer.
+     I have been working with Angular, Nodejs, NestJs, Mysql, Azure with Scrum and learning some unit test with Jest.

-     Wide professional experience of more than 12 years, as Project Manager and responsible of departments in multinational companies such as engineering, consulting, retail & hostelery sectors.
+    ¡I am constantly soaking up every technological update!

-     The desire to discover what is behind every technological tool that we currently have at our disposal led me enter to the programming world. 👀📎
+     Also I have a wide professional experience of more than 12 years, as Project Manager and responsible of departments in multinational companies such as engineering, consulting, retail & hostelry sectors.

 <div align="center">
    <img alt="smileHulk" src="https://user-images.githubusercontent.com/78548192/172897501-615a8143-93e2-46ce-9353-c7b9e6f3e7bd.gif"/>
 </div>